nkmakes/nkmakes.github.io/_projects/grow-assistant.md

 ## Electrical connections and PCB solder

 Grass has its own small PCB board that puts together all the electronic components.
-Here you can check out the schematics and layout
+Here you can check out the schematics and layout.

+There are complete gerber files available on [github]({{site.github}}) and eagle source files can be shared.

 ![grass pcb schematic]({{ site.baseurl }}/images/schema.JPG)